-An egg-free baked meatball recipe
+This is also an egg-free meatball recipe

 Besides being a veggie-hater, my son also had an egg allergy.
 I created this recipe specifically for kids who suffer from egg allergies.
-Although my son has since recovered from his allergy we keep the eggs out of our meatballs.

 Trust me, you won’t miss the eggs; this baked meatball recipe is delicious without them!